SoftwareAG/sagdevops-templates/templates/sag-apigateway-server/README.md

-API Gateway server should be the only package in Integration server or Microservices Runtime instance, where it is installed
+There should not be any other packages installed on the Integration Server or Microservices Runtime instance where API Gateway is running.